 - Walking tours of Williams College, Williamstown and Bennington explore the sites and stories of the people who have lived here since the Revolutionary War.

 - Follow a local birder’s tracks along the rivers, meadows and ridges.
 Or if you’re looking for microbrew or aged cheeses, you can tour the region farm by farm or tap by tap.

-- For a broader view, drive over the hills on scenic byways — or fly by way of small plane tours out of North Adams Airport.
+- For a broader view, drive over the hills on scenic byways — and stop for a bite of local cheese or a local brew along the way.

 A self-guided tour of the Williamstown Cultural District.